If you are familiar with the concept of customer segmentation, next step would be to see some successful implementations.

 • Yearly shift of donation: Remember our telecom example for customer segmentation.
 Similar trend of active and dormant states applies for NGOs as well.
 A track of every particular donor’s donation of each year should be kept.
 That way it can be understood where that donor is headed to.

-• Relationship with the organization: How affiliated is the donor with the organization.
+• Relationship with the organisation: How affiliated is the donor with the organisation.
 Are they also a member, former staff or just a donor.
 Depending on their rank and affiliation your communication strategy should differ.

 • Communication channel: There will be people which will become donors just by seeing an internet ad.
 However, there will also be the ones that would require face-to-face contact.
 Combining with other segment it can be decided whether a prospective-donor worth the energy and resources.

-• Demographics: As always.
-Different ages and genders require different strategies.
+• Demographics: As always, different ages and genders require different strategies.
 Even a broad information of which generation your donors belong can be beneficial.
-Here is a research on the differences between generations in philanthropic activities